 1. Chances to experience Canadian rural life without being totally isolated, all its warts and benefits and a taste of the skills important to sustain it: gardening, woodworking, construction and much more.

 Recreationally, there is a huge network of trails beginning almost at our doorstep.
 We have snowshoes for the winter and bicycles for the summer.
-There is a beautiful swimming lake 15 kilometers farther out and whitewater rafting excursions from town.
-We do not have horses but seemingly every third home in this district does, many with extra mounts.
-If riding is a passion, we can introduce you to friends and neighbours with them.
+There is a beautiful swimming lake 15 kilometres farther out and whitewater rafting excursions from town.
+We do not have horses but seemingly every third home does, many with extra mounts.
+If riding is a passion, we can introduce you to friends with them.

 - general construction and hardscaping;

 - occasional assistance in labeling and stocking preserved food.

 In our main season the required help will be in planting, watering, weeding, feeding, and deadheading.
 You will be called on to assist in woodworking, construction and general maintenance.
 You will assist in harvest, processing, canning, drying, fermenting, preserving and storing seasonal produce; increasing the life of the food we grow or acquire; helping us reach for a sustainable self-sufficiency.
 Your help will be a key in making sure we have a continuous supply of food to centre our meals around.

 If you like cooking, you can assist Jenn in the kitchen.
 She s a fabulous chef, a great teacher and is always exploring new recipes and cuisine.

 Französisch: Gute Kenntnisse